Every autumn you’ll find me dehydrating tomatoes, not wanting to lose a single fruit! Here’s my step by step guide on getting the most of your crop.

 Switch off the machine and leave for a couple of hours for the fruit to cool.
 Pop them in a sterile, airtight jar, tub or bag.
 Apparently you’re supposed to use them within 3 months of drying, although I use them all year round with no side effects to taste or health.

 We use the Westfalia Food Dehydrator.
 It is priced at £36.99 (although it is on special offer at the time of writing) and we are really happy with it, having had it for about 5 years.
-I’m planning to do a review on it within the next week if anyone would find that useful.Please note, this is an affiliate link and it would make me very happy if you wanted to use it to purchase your own dehydrator :)
+Edited to add: the above dehydrator is no longer in stock, but you can find plenty of similarly priced dehydrators on Amazon.Please note, this is an Amazon affiliate link.
+Thank you for supporting all that we do here on hedgecombers.com :)